We are Brighton & Hove Impetus

 Alison has lived in Brighton since the mid-1980s but spent her thirty-year career as a civil servant based in London.
 She worked for several government departments, including Customs, the Cabinet Office, HM Revenue & Customs (HMRC), the Ministry of Defence and the Department for Business, Innovation and Skills, in a range of different jobs.
 The later years of her career took her into HR and change management.
 She was HR Director for Customs and the Inland Revenue during their merger to create HMRC and Director, Civilian Personnel in the Ministry of Defence before she took early retirement in August 2011.
 Since then, she has taken the opportunity to get more involved in the local community and joined Impetus as a trustee in December 2011.
-She is married with two grown-up daughters and enjoys cycling, yoga and learning Spanish as well as volunteering for Samaritans.
+She is married with two grown-up daughters and enjoys reading, yoga and learning Spanish as well as volunteering for Samaritans.

 Clare works at the University of Brighton and is responsible for managing a team of people who deliver pastoral support and advice to students across all campuses.
 She has considerable experience of working with young people with additional needs as a teacher and a manager both in the School and post compulsory sector and was the Chair of Governor at a local Special School for a number of years.
 Clare has post graduate qualifications in Inclusive Practice and in Education Management.